MAliyanHQ/BOB-Shield-AI/TECHNOLOGY_STATEMENT.md

 ## Why This Approach Works

-**Bob as Developer**: Using Bob to build BobShield demonstrates the power of AI-assisted development—we practiced what we preach.
+**Bob as Developer**: Using Bob to build BobShield demonstrates the power of AI-assisted development, we practiced what we preach.

 **Bob as Product Feature**: Integrating Bob into the product creates a complete solution: identify problems (BobShield) → fix problems (Bob).